-Just like when you own stock, you have what is called a tax basis in your investment in your club and you might have capital gains or losses to report when you withdraw funds from your club.
+Just like when you own stock, you have a basis in your investment in your club and you might have capital gains or losses when you withdraw funds from your club.

 One thing club members often don't know is that the capital gains tax on withdrawals from your club is in addition to the taxes you will pay each year when you are given your K-1's.
 But don't worry, you won't get taxed twice.
-One of the things bivio does for you is to track all the information about your financial history with the club so that when you eventually withdraw money, you will have the information you need to pay the appropriate taxes.
+One of the things bivio does for you is to track all your financial history with the club so that when you eventually withdraw money, you will have the information you need to pay the appropriate taxes.
 There are actually some nice tax rules relating to withdrawals taken from partnerships that you can use to your benefit to help you manage your taxes.
 We'll discuss those later.

-Your tax basis is determined by
+Your tax basis in your club is determined by